MaddyCase/Url-Dedupe/docs/V1Walkthrough.md

 - File reader scans directory for list of Files within that directory.

-- Java Parallel Stream is then used to read through each file in a parallel manner.
+- Java Parallel Stream API is then used process each File

 - After each file read, a `Set` of Strings is created.
   - `Set` was chosen because it does not allow for duplicates, so a simple and quick insert works fluidly.